megaeth-labs/uftrace/INSTALL.md

 `misc/install-elfutils.sh` downloads and builds elfutils and installs both libelf and libdw to prefix directory.
 The installed libelf and libdw can be found using `--with-elfutils` in the `configure` script.

+Small non-code contribution:
+- Added context for researchers in README
+- Linked official MegaETH and EigenLayer resources
+- No functional code changes